mathias82/installAndroidApk-startFridaServer-runBurpSuite/README.md

 # Install Android Apk - Start Frida Server - Run Burp Suite
-This is a automate shell script, it has a menu with dev tools to start frida server or install android apk or start burp suite
+This is a automate shell script, it has a menu with dev tools to start frida server or install-uninstall android apk or start burp suite

 --Start frida server
 --Install android apk